IAmzColbz/landing-page/README.md

-# This is a landing page
+# This is a landing page for The Firepit Family Restaurant.
-This is a project repository from The Odin Project™ and I have replicated one of their screenshots.
-We vibe.
+This started as a project for the Odin Project as a way to learn web development but I decided to theme it under my parents family business.